frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ```
 ## Variant properties

 Variants can be defined in the parent component's configuration file.
-See the ~@TODOLINK @variants', 'variants documentation') }} for full details on creating and configuring variants.
+See the [variants documentation](./variants.html) for full details on creating and configuring variants.

 ### context

-The ~@TODOLINK @context-data', 'context data') }} to pass to the variant view template when rendering previews.
+The [context data](../core-concepts/context-data.html) to pass to the variant view template when rendering previews.

 Any context set on a variant will be merged with its parent component's (inherited and merged) context data.